SAFe vs. Scrum, and PI planning essentials

 Founded on the principles declared in the Agile Manifesto, it allows syncing up the work performed by up to 150 specialists.
-SAFe takes communication to the next level and introduces PI Planning to promote direct communication between the attendees: software developers, testers, business owners and program stakeholders.
-PI Planning is the synchronization point of the Agile Release Train.
+SAFe takes communication to the next level and introduces Program Increment (PI) Planning to promote direct communication between the attendees: software developers, testers, business owners, and program stakeholders.
+PI Planning is the synchronization point of the Agile Release Train (ART).

 Why PI?
 During the planning session, the teams create the plans for the upcoming Program Increment, which helps them get things done effectively, release more features in less time, and align on project workflows.

-It’s better to see something once than hear about it a thousand times, they say.
-With this saying in mind, we’ll share our planning agenda we received attached to the Meeting Request email last month.
-You’ll find the agenda some paragraphs below, while right now we enlist some of the crucial points of planning.
+It’s better to see something once than hear about it a thousand times.
+With this saying in mind, I’ll share the planning agenda we received attached to the Meeting Request email last month.
+You’ll find the agenda some paragraphs below, while right now, I enlist some of the crucial points of planning.

-Prior to planning, the well-elaborated Backlog of functional and architecture features is prepared.
+Prior to planning, the well-elaborated backlog of functional and architectural features is prepared.
 The results of the planning shall be the commitment of the teams to an agree-to set of objectives for the next PI.
-All planning takeaways (teams committed to work on any user story, user stories interconnections) are fixed on the Program Board.
+All planning takeaways (teams committed to working on any user story, user stories interconnections) are fixed on the program board.

 The planning process itself is very fascinating in SAFe and has many teambuilding features.

-Let’s review some of the major differences our QA team has come across.
+Let’s review some of the major differences our QA consultants have come across.

 - Duration.
 Previously, it took us less than four hours to plan up a Scrum sprint.
 After migrating to SAFe, planning began to last four days almost.

 - Participants.
 While applying Scrum, we planned sprints independently from other teams.
-In SAFe it’s all different.
+In SAFe, it’s all different.
 Development, QA, business analysts, UX specialists are to participate in planning cooperatively.
-If someone can’t attend it for some reasons, he or she should be available for questions.
+If someone can’t attend it for some reason, he or she should be available for questions.

 Now have a look at the agenda of the Product Increment planning we had last month.

-When they are done, the floor is yielded to the Product Owner of every team.
-The Product Owner briefly presents the scope of requirements for all the team to be familiar with the features that will be developed by every other team.
-On that note, the first day of planning is over and teams say goodbye to each other to meet the following day.
+When they are done, the floor is yielded to the product owner of every team.
+He/she briefly presents the scope of requirements for the whole team to be familiar with the features that will be developed by every other team.
+On that note, the first day of planning is over, and teams say goodbye to each other to meet the following day.

 On day two, teams break out to start working on their plans for the upcoming PI.
 By the end of the day, the draft of the plan should be presented.
-Managers review the plans drafted by the teams and introduce necessary adjustments.
+Managers review those plans and introduce necessary adjustments.

 During the third day of planning, teams continue working on their plans to finalize them.
 Scrum Masters present the plans of their teams and review the risks alongside.
-The final procedure is Confidence Vote.
+The final procedure is a confidence vote.
 All attendees should confirm their commitment to the final plan objective.
 Every team conducts a “fist of five” vote.
-The commitment is accepted if there are three or four fingers in average.
+The commitment is accepted if there are three or four fingers on average.
 If fewer, then plans are reworked.

 Noteworthy, any person voting two fingers and fewer should be given a voice to explain their concerns.

-- If you were attentive (and we bet you were) you must have noticed one of the points in the agenda we haven’t specified yet.
-Scrum of Scrums Hourly.
-It’s an hourly meeting of Scrum Masters that take place while the teams are estimating the given user stories.
+- If you were attentive (and I bet you were), you must have noticed one of the points on the agenda I haven’t specified yet.
+Scrum of Scrums hourly.
+It’s an hourly meeting of Scrum Masters that takes place while the teams are estimating the given user stories.
 The objective here is to sync the teams up.

-- New level of visualization.
+- The new level of visualization.
 Working with Scrum, we used JIRA to track bugs, assign issues to the responsible specialists.
 In SAFe, it became very difficult to discuss arising issues with colleagues who are allocated on other continents.
-Having tried multiple options, we gave our preference to RealtimeBoard – virtual boards that allow us to work with visual content together with our mates.
+Having tried multiple options, we gave our preference to RealTimeBoard – virtual boards that allow us to work with visual content together with our mates.

 - Estimation methods change from those in Scrum.
 User stories in SAFe are estimated in story points.
 This is the relative estimation to compare the difficulty of two or more stories.